iMage101/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Script writes into the file ls_cwd_content the result of the command ls -la Script duplicates the last line of the file iacta Deletes all file with .js extension present in directory
+Script writes into the file ls_cwd_content the result of the command ls -la Script duplicates the last line of the file iacta Deletes all file with .js extension present in directory counts the number of directories and sub-directories in the current directory